 "A movie about crime and shame, 'Sweet Crude' is also a classic example of urgent, righteous-indignation agitprop cinema that succeeds in being not just angry, but art."
 Read the full review.

-Sweet Crude won Best Documentary at the Bahamas International Film Festival 2009; Grand Jury Prize Best Documentary Feature Director at the Red Rock Film Festival 2009; and was a nominee for the Maverick Movie Awards in these categories: Best Picture, Best Chronicle and Best Original Score.
+Sweet Crude was a finalist for the Jury Award Best Documentary at the Ashland Independent Film Festival; won Best of Fest at the Everett Women's Film Festival; won the Programmer's Award Best Documentary at the Pan African Film & Arts Festival; won Best Documentary at the Bahamas International Film Festival; won Grand Jury Prize Best Documentary Feature Director at the Red Rock Film Festival; was a nominee for the Progie Film Award for Best Progressive Documentary; and was a nominee for the Maverick Movie Awards in these categories: Best Picture, Best Chronicle and Best Original Score.
 See our full awards list here.
 We are proud and grateful for this recognition.
 Thanks to audiences and judges!

-Don't miss our limited edition Sabotage poster fundraiser to help defray the huge cost of our crew's detainment in Nigeria and getting the film over the finish line.
+Don't miss our limited edition Sabotage poster fundraiser to help defray the huge cost of our crew's detainment in Nigeria, getting the film over the finish line and DVD production.
 This is a fabulous piece of art and one of the best investments around these days.
 Get the details here.

 Sweet Crude is moving ahead on several fronts.
-We are still screening at film festivals and preparing for an event-based theatrical release with Area23a.
+Our institutional DVD is now available for sale or rent through The Cinema Guild.
+We are working on DVD production for individual sale, event-based screenings and other distribution options.
 We will also continue to advocate for political solutions to the Niger Delta crisis.
 Many people have asked where they can see the film or how to get a copy.
 We will let you know as soon as we know – so sign up for our email list and watch our Facebook page to stay informed.